keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 ## Why

 Scripts typically require some level of tinkering and tweaking to get the desired output.
-If written in Javascript, it can be hard to recall what the planned input and output structure is.
+If written in Javascript, developers have to remember the shape of input and output.
 I personally have to log output to recall what I'm getting as a response.
 By now, most of the Javascript community is aware of the perks of switching to typescript.
 If you'd like a refresher visit [Serokell's post](https://serokell.io/blog/why-typescript)

 ## What are we making?